WsttXm/RiskEngine/doc/Implementation_Details.md

 ## 17. Verification boundaries

-- Kernel mount-namespace hiding (a complete Magisk DenyList / Shamiko) cannot be proven from userspace without attestation.
-A failed check in that situation must be `UNKNOWN`/`PARTIAL`/`UNAVAILABLE`, never silent `SAFE`.
-- `native_tamper` `missing_map` is a coverage gap by design.
-If a host wants “SO disappeared from maps” to be risk, it should interpret that `UNAVAILABLE` itself rather than expecting the SDK to emit DANGER.
+- Namespace comparison depends on PID 1 procfs visibility and does not guarantee detection of complete DenyList/Shamiko hiding.
+Namespace differences and directory-listing contradictions can also arise from legitimate isolation or read timing.
+- Failure semantics are not yet uniform across paths: `root` records `ns_unreadable:*` as coverage failures, while the sealed verdict adds 1 native point.
+The sealed verdict scores all `text_mismatch*` suffixes (including missing_map/file_unreadable/bad_elf/unreadable_segments) as code risk; the monitor also latches those suffixes as `late_text_mismatch`.
+A `native_tamper` `UNAVAILABLE` result therefore does not imply an overall coverage-only outcome.
+- `native_tamper` binds its scene at initialization; sealed verification permits replay of the latest nonce; JNI self-checks inspect only the static registration table; the monitor does not automatically restart after shutdown in the same process.
+See §5–6.
-- x86/i386 has no ARM trampoline heuristic; GOT checks and CRC still run.
+- x86/i386 has no ARM trampoline heuristic; GOT and FNV-1a comparisons still run.
+FNV-1a is not a cryptographic hash.
-- Anonymous executable regions allowlist JIT/zygote/scudo and similar; OEM differences can still false-positive and need physical-device regression.
+- Virtual GPUs, ethN, partition fingerprint differences, dynamic core counts, ClassLoader/dexElements, and anonymous mappings can have legitimate sources.
+OEM hardware and host-framework regression are required; offscreen GPU collection still needs driver compatibility validation.
+- Layered IDs depend on available fields and installation salt and cannot guarantee unique identification across reinstall or firmware changes.
+Two test expectations still differ from the implementation (§15).
-- Local signals can be adversarially tampered.
-This SDK complements, rather than replaces, server risk analysis, hardware attestation, or Play Integrity.
+- Local signals, Java decisions, and in-process native keys can be tampered with.
+The SDK does not replace server risk analysis, hardware attestation, or Play Integrity.